datalad/datalad-registry/README.md

        `sudo apt-get install libpq-dev python3-dev`

-    2. Install Datalad-Registry for testing in the [Python virtual environment](https://docs.python.org/3/library/venv.html) for this project (as mentioned in the Prerequisites section):
+    2. Install Datalad-Registry for development in the [Python virtual environment](https://docs.python.org/3/library/venv.html) for this project (as mentioned in the Prerequisites section):

-       `pip install -e .[tests]`
+       `pip install -e .[dev]`

+    3. Set values for needed environment variables by creating an `.env.dev` file

+       `template.env` is a template for creating the `.env.dev` file.
+It lists all the needed environment variables with defaults.
+We will use it to create the `.env.dev` file.

+        1. Create the `.env.dev` file by copying the `template.env` file to `.env.dev`:

+           `cp template.env .env.dev`

+        2. Modify the `.env.dev` file according to your needs by adjusting the values for usernames, passwords, etc.

+       *note*: we git ignore all `.env` files

-    3. Launch the needed components of DataLad-Registry for testing from a subshell with needed environment variables loaded from `env.testing`.
+    4. Launch the needed components of DataLad-Registry for development from a subshell with needed environment variables loaded from `.env.dev`.
-       (Note: using a subshell avoids polluting the current shell with the environment variables from `env.testing`):
+       (Note: using a subshell avoids polluting the current shell with the environment variables from `.env.dev`):

-       `(set -a && . ./env.testing && set +a && podman-compose -f docker-compose.testing.yml up -d)`
+       `(set -a && . ./.env.dev && set +a && podman-compose -f docker-compose.yml -f docker-compose.dev.override.yml up -d --build)`

-2. Test execution
+2. Development
-    1. Launch the tests from a subshell with the needed environment variables loaded from `env.testing`:

-       `(set -a && . ./env.testing && set +a && python -m pytest -s -v)`
+   At this point, the proper development environment is set up.
+However, please note the following characteristics of this development environment:

+    1. The current directory at the host is bind-mounted to the `/app` directory within the web service container
+    2. The subdirectory `./instance` at the host is bind-mounted to the `/app/instance` directory within the web service container to serve as the instance folder for the Flask application run by the web service container.
+    3. The web service container runs the Flask application in debug mode and reacts to changes in the current directory, the codebase, at the host machine.
+    4. All other component services of Datalad-Registry, as defined in `docker-compose.yml`, do not react to changes in the codebase at the host machine.
+(Note: This behavior is the result of a design choice.
+       The worker service, a Celery worker, for example, should not react to changes in the codebase at the host machine for the tasks it executes may not always be idempotent.)
+        1. To realize the changes in the codebase at the host machine in other component services, you needed to bring down all the components of Datalad-Registry as specified in the following Teardown section and relaunch them according to the above Setup section.

 3. Teardown

-   When the testing is done, you can bring down the components of Datalad-Registry launched.
+   When done with developing, you can bring down the components of Datalad-Registry launched.

-    1. Bring down the components of Datalad-Registry launched from a subshell with the needed environment variables loaded from `env.testing`:
+    1. Bring down the components of Datalad-Registry launched from a subshell with the needed environment variables loaded from `.env.dev`:

-       `(set -a && . ./env.testing && set +a && podman-compose -f docker-compose.testing.yml down)`
+       `(set -a && . ./.env.dev && set +a && podman-compose -f docker-compose.yml -f docker-compose.dev.override.yml down)`

-The template file `template.env.dev` provides all environment variables with some default values.
-Copy it to some file and modify secrets (passwords) from the default values, e.g.

-    cp template.env.dev .env.dev
-    sed -e 's,pass$,secret123t,g' -i .env.dev

-*note*: we git ignore all `.env` files.

-Now we have two ways to start the services in a development mode, server based and locally based.
-Both ways use the `docker-compose.dev.yml` file, and the local development mode also uses the `docker-compose.dev.local.override.yml` file to achieve a bind mount to the current directory at the host machine as `/app` within web service container.

-##### Server development mode

-where the web service will use the copy of the codebase shipped in the docker image of Datalad-registry and not react to the changes in the codebase at the host machine:

-    docker compose -f docker-compose.dev.yml --env-file .env.dev up -d --build

-The `instance` directory for the web service is in the directory allocated for the web service at the host machine as specified in the `.env.dev` file.

-##### Local development mode

-where the web service will use the codebase at the host machine, react to the changes in this codebase, and operate in debug mode:

-    docker compose -f docker-compose.dev.yml -f docker-compose.dev.local.override.yml --env-file .env.dev up -d --build

-The `instance` directory for the web service is in the current directory at the host machine, which is also the codebase in the host machine.

-*Note*: Other services will not react to the changes in the codebase at the host machine.

 ### Read-Only Mode